byq-luo/bosch/README.md

 Questions for next meeting:

     Q: How are video files accessed by computers that would run the app?
-      Guess: videos are stored in a shared network drive and can be accessed as normal
+      Guess: videos are stored in a shared network drive and can be accessed as normal files

     Q: Would it be possible to give the app a root folder and then select for processing all videos under that root?
       Guess: yes